This is explained in detail in the “Working with Data Stored in Existing Database Tables” section.

 amount, currency_code, item_name etc. First of all you need to define a business object representing parameters of the payment with the attribute names being exactly equal to the names of the parameters you want to pass to the credit card payment system.
 For example, we could define PayPalPayment business object with amount, currency_code and item_name attributes.PayPalSystem – see the “Defining Intelligent Business Objects” section for details.return and cancel_return respectively.
 AwareIM will make sure that the values for these parameters are correctly set, so that the credit card system will return to the AwareIM system on successful or un-successful completion of the payment.ProcessPayment – see the “Defining Services of Intelligent Business Object” section for details.
 Specify the business object you created in step 1 as the service input.
 Select Standard Reply as the service reply.REQUEST SERVICE action, for example:CREATE PayPalPayment WITH PayPalPayment.amount=100, ...
 REQUEST SERVICE ProcessPayment of PayPalSystem USING PayPalPayment

-If you want to use an existing web service exposed by some web site then you need to do the following:
+If you want to use an existing web service implemented as REST or SOAP then you need to do the following:

 http://YourServerName:8080/AwareIM